aiven/devportal/CONTRIBUTING.rst

     ..
 Include prerequisite information or specific permissions information here.
         Then write procedural steps using ordered lists.
         Include only one way of doing something.
-If there's a shortcut, make sure to add it as a Tip.
+If there's a shortcut, make sure to add it as a **Tip**.

     Optionally, another procedural section here
     -------------------------------------------